This set of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Transformer Phasor Diagram”.

 Explanation: Laminations provide larger area so that the current path increases and current reduces.

-Which of the above two are matched correctly?
+10. Which of the following two are matched correctly?

 d) none of the mentioned